Abinav007/Todo/README.md

 # ToDo

-ToDo is a Web Application used to monitor task to be done.
+ToDo is a Web Application used to monitor tasks to be done.

 ## Technology Stack